-Source: (1-2) Pitchbook, "What Pitchbook analysts predict for PEfor 2024".
+Source: (1-2) Pitchbook, "What Pitchbook analysts predict for PE for 2024".
 Data through September 30, 2023.
 More Challenging PE Exit Market Global and US IPO markets nearly ground to a halt in 2022 and 2023.
 Similarly, the start of the rate hiking cycle made PE-to-PE exits more challenging.
 Against this backdrop, Private Equity exits to strategic buyers reached record levels in the post pandemic period.
 In 2024, rebounding IPO markets and declining rates have improved the backdrop for PE activity.

 Source: (1-3) Cortex.
 Dealogic.
-1H 2024 data as of August 12, 2024.
-Includes rankeligible exits.
+2024 YTD data is through August 31, 2024.
+Data as of September 5, 2024.
+Includes rank eligible exits.
 Not including add-ons.
 Sponsor acquisition is secondary buyout.
 Corporate acquisition is trade sale.
 Private Equity Exits May Pickup in 2H 2024 US private equity exit deal volume rose 4% to \$107 bn in 1H 2024, compared to the same period last year.
 While encouraging, this comes off the lows of 2023, the worst year for sponsor exits since 2013 (excluding 2020).
 Private equity firms expect to see increased exit activity in the 2H of the year as the Federal Reserve transitions toward policy easing.
 Quarterly financial sponsor exits, USD bn